CheckbookWeb/checkbook_node/README.md

-# Checkbook.io Node Library
+# Node.js library for the Checkbook.io API

-The [Checkbook.io](https://checkbook.io/) Node library provides convenient access to the [Checkbook.io API](https://checkbook.io/docs/api) from applications written in server-side JavaScript.
+This library provides convenient access to the [Checkbook.io API](https://checkbook.io/) from applications written in Node.js.

 ## Installation